Not sure what to do in Sibiu, Romania? Don’t worry, we were in your shoes once.

 4. The Council Tower, Best Place For Sightseeing In Sibiu

-The ~45-meter tall Council Tower is one of the most important buildings in Sibiu.
+The ~45-meter tall Council Tower (Turnul Sfatului in Romanian) is one of the most important buildings in Sibiu.
 Nestled in between the Large Square and Small Square of Sibiu, the Council Tower served as a defense tower in historic times.
 Nowadays, it is a tourist attraction in Sibiu that offers stunning views of the Old Town.

 Though it was originally built in the 12th century, the tower has been rebuilt many times, each time with a slightly different look than the previous.
 The current model was constructed in the 19th century.

 The entrance fee is 2 lei (less than 1 Euro), but the catch is the over 100 steps of stairs you need to reach the observation deck at the top.
 Since we were dying to do some hiking in Romania (after the stunning hike in Rimetea), it was a nice warm-up for us.
 If you have mobility issues, then the spiral staircase might be a bit cramped.

 From time to time, art exhibitions also happen in the Council Tower.
 Anyone who has paid for the entrance can get an outstanding view and enjoy an art exhibition!

 5. Learn About Romanian Heritage at ASTRA National Museum Complex